Video-Oasis: Rethinking Evaluation of Video Understanding: Distilling the Challenges of Video Understanding

 \section{Distilling the Challenges of Video Understanding}

-{ We next examine the core challenges that remain after the Video-Oasis diagnostic process and how state-of-the-art video understanding models behave under these constraints.
-Here, we: (i) investigate what challenges are distilled through V-Oasis into structured evaluation settings (\Cref{sec:4.1}); (ii) evaluate state-of-the-art models under this distilled setting, revealing the limited capability of current models in handling strict spatio-temporal dependencies (\Cref{sec:4.2}).
+{ We next examine the challenges that remain after filtering shortcut-solvable samples and evaluate how state-of-the-art models perform on these video-native challenges.
+Specifically, we first identify the types of video-native challenges distilled by Video-Oasis (\Cref{sec:4.1}), and then evaluate state-of-the-art models under this distilled setting to reveal the remaining gap in strict spatio-temporal understanding (\Cref{sec:4.2}).